 When arranging your Professional Indemnity Insurance it is important to understand that there are two fundamental ways in which the cover can be arranged.
 This can be crucial when you are faced with a large or multiple claims.

 The two ways of arranging the cover are; Aggregate basis and Any One Claim basis.
 As you can see from the diagrams below, with Aggregate basis your claims are all paid out of the indemnity limit whereas with Any one Claim you are entitled to the full indemnity limit for each and every claim.
+There is an updated version of this article which you can read here.

 Each claim is paid out of the specified Indemnity limit and reduces the amount available for subsequent claims.